ishiland/cmv-widgets/AdvancedDraw/readme.md

 # Advanced Draw
 Advanced Draw Widget for the Configurable Map Viewer (CMV).

-This widget was slightly modified from the codebase found [here](https://github.com/stevenjh/advanced-draw-widget/tree/development).

 ## Features
-- Add styled text and geometries to map
+- Add styled text and symbols to the map
-- Right click drawing to edit
+- Right click drawn feature to edit text/symbols
 - Redo and Undo drawn features
 - Snap to existing features